-- 1) A Clearing Member may at any time notify CDCCthe Corporation that it wishes to withdraw its Membership, by giving a minimum of 30 days' prior written notice.
-The Clearing Member shall cease to be a Clearing Member at the later of the expiry of such notice period or the time determined by CDCCthe Corporation at which all of the Clearing Member's obligations have been satisfied and any requirements for withdrawal have been met, including obligations related to the winding down of all the Clearing Member's activities.
-The withdrawal of any Clearing Member which has given a notice of withdrawal but whose withdrawal has not been completed at the commencement of a Default Management Period shall be stayed for the duration of the Default Management Period and such Clearing Member shall cease to be a Clearing Member at the time at which the Corporation determines that all the Clearing Member's obligation have been satisfied. - 2) CDCCThe Corporation shall give notice to all Clearing Members that the Clearing Member has given notice of its intention to withdraw its Membership. - 3) If the withdrawal notice is given by a Non-Conforming Clearing Member, the Corporation shall promptly notify the Board, the other Clearing Members, the Exchanges, such Clearing Member's applicable self-regulatory organization or agency, any regulatory agency having oversight over the Corporation and such other Entities as the Corporation may consider appropriate, that it has received notice of the Clearing Member's withdrawal from membership in the Corporation.
+- (i) A Clearing Member may at any time notify CDCC the Corporation that it wishes to withdraw its Membership, by giving a minimum of 30 days' prior written notice.
+The Clearing Member shall cease to be a Clearing Member at the later of the expiry of such notice period or the time determined CDCC by the Corporation at which all of the Clearing Member's obligations have been satisfied and any requirements for withdrawal have been met.
+CDCC shall promptly give notice to other Clearing Members that the Clearing Member has given notice of its intention to withdraw its Membership., including obligations related to the winding down of all the Clearing Member's activities.
+The withdrawal of any Clearing Member which has given a notice of withdrawal but whose withdrawal has not been completed at the commencement of a Default Management Period shall be stayed for the duration of the Default Management Period and such Clearing Member shall cease to be a Clearing Member at the time at which the Corporation determines that all the Clearing Member's obligation have been satisfied - 1.
+The Corporation shall give notice to all Clearing Members that the Clearing Member has given notice of its intention to withdraw its Membership. - 2.
+2) TheIf the withdrawal notice is given by a Non-Conforming Clearing Member, the Corporation shall promptly notify the Board, the other Clearing Members, the Exchanges, the suspended Non-Conformingsuch Clearing Member's applicable self-regulatory organization or regulatory agency, theany regulatory agency of having oversight over the Corporation and such other Entities as the Corporation may consider appropriate, that it has received notice of the Clearing Member's withdrawal from membership in the Corporation and the effective withdrawal date.